 SECTION 3.17.
 OTHER INFORMATION.
-NHL's projections and forward-looking information furnished by NHL to HLR were prepared in good faith and represent NHL's best estimate as of the date hereof as to the subject matter thereof; provided that NHL makes no representation or warranty as to the completeness or accuracy of the projections or forward-looking information furnished by NHL to HIR
+NHL's projections and forward-looking information furnished by NHL to HLR were prepared in good faith and represent NHL's best estimate as of the date hereof as to the subject matter thereof; provided that NHL makes no representation or warranty as to the completeness or accuracy of the projections or forward-looking information furnished by NHL to HLR.

-SECTION 3.18.
+$\ensuremath{\mathsf{SECTION}}$ 3.18.
 ENVIRONMENTAL MATTERS.
 Except as set forth in the SEC Documents:

-- (a) (i) no notice, notification, notice of violation, demand, request for information, investigation (whether civil or criminal), citation, summons, complaint, order or other similar document has been received by, or, to the knowledge of NHL or any of its Subsidiaries, is pending or threatened by any Person against, NHL or any of its Subsidiaries, nor has any material penalty been assessed against NHL or any of its Subsidiaries in either case with respect to any (A) alleged violation of any Environmental Law or liability thereunder, (B) alleged failure to have any permit, certificate, license, approval, registration or authorization required under any Environmental Law, (C) generation, treatment, storage, recycling, transportation or disposal of any Hazardous Substance; - (ii) no Hazardous Substance has been Released or is present at any property now owned, leased or operated by NHL or any of its Subsidiaries nor, to the knowledge of NHL, has any Hazardous Substance been Released at any property formerly owned, leased or operated by NHL, which Release or presence, individually or in the aggregate, could reasonably be expected to result in an NHL Material Adverse Effect; - (iii) there are no NHL Environmental Liabilities that have had or may reasonably be expected to have, individually or in the aggregate, an NHL Material Adverse Effect; and - (iv) there are no circumstances relating to the disposal of Hazardous Substances from any properties at the time they were owned, leased or operated by NHL that could give rise to liabilities under Environmental Laws which could reasonably be expected to result in, individually or in the aggregate, an NHL Material Adverse Effect. - (b) There has been no environmental investigation, study, audit, test, review or other analysis conducted since 1989 of which NHL has knowledge in relation to the current or prior business of NHL or any property or facility now or previously owned, leased or operated by NHL or any of its Subsidiaries the contents of which could reasonably be expected to result in an NHL Material Adverse Effect. - (c) Neither NHL nor any of its Subsidiaries owns or leases any real property or an industrial facility, or conducts any operations, in New Jersey or Connecticut. - (d) For purposes of this Section 3.18, the following terms shall have the meanings set forth below: - (i) "NHL" and "SUBSIDIARY" shall include any entity which is, in whole or in part, a predecessor of NHL or any of its Subsidiaries. - (ii) "NHL ENVIRONMENTAL LIABILITIES" means any and all liabilities of or relating to NHL and any of its Subsidiaries, whether vested or unvested, contingent or fixed, actual or potential, known or unknown, which (A) arise under or relate to matters covered by Environmental Laws and (B) arose from actions occurring or conditions existing on or prior to the Effective Time. - (e) For purposes of this Section 3.18 and Section 4.16, the following terms shall have the meanings set forth below: - (i) "ENVIRONMENTAL LAWS" means any and all federal, state, local and foreign statutes, laws, judicial decisions, regulations, ordinances, rules, judgments, orders, decrees, codes, injunctions, permits, licenses, agreements and governmental restrictions (whether now or hereinafter in effect), relating to human health, the environment or to emissions, discharges, Releases or threatened Releases of Hazardous
+(a) (i) no notice, notification, notice of violation, demand, request for information, investigation (whether civil or criminal), citation, summons, complaint, order or other similar document has been received by, or, to the knowledge of NHL or any of its Subsidiaries, is pending or threatened by any Person against, NHL or any of its Subsidiaries, nor has any material penalty been assessed against NHL or any of its Subsidiaries in either case with respect to any (A) alleged violation of any Environmental Law or liability thereunder, (B) alleged failure to have any permit, certificate, license, approval, registration or authorization required under any Environmental Law, (C) generation, treatment, storage, recycling, transportation or disposal of any Hazardous Substance or (D) Release of any Hazardous Substance;

+(ii) no Hazardous Substance has been Released or is present at any property now owned, leased or operated by NHL or any of its Subsidiaries nor, to the knowledge of NHL, has any Hazardous Substance been Released at any property formerly owned, leased or operated by NHL, which Release or presence, individually or in the aggregate, could reasonably be expected to result in an NHL Material Adverse Effect;

+(iii) there are no NHL Environmental Liabilities that have had or may reasonably be expected to have, individually or in the aggregate, an NHL Material Adverse Effect; and

+(iv) there are no circumstances relating to the disposal of Hazardous Substances from any properties at the time they were owned, leased or operated by NHL that could give rise to liabilities under Environmental Laws which could reasonably be expected to result in, individually or in the aggregate, an NHL Material Adverse Effect.

+(b) There has been no environmental investigation, study, audit, test, review or other analysis conducted since 1989 of which NHL has knowledge in relation to the current or prior business of NHL or any property or facility now or previously owned, leased or operated by NHL or any of its Subsidiaries the contents of which could reasonably be expected to result in an NHL Material Adverse Effect.

+(c) Neither NHL nor any of its Subsidiaries owns or leases any real property or an industrial facility, or conducts any operations, in New Jersey or Connecticut.

+(d) For purposes of this Section 3.18, the following terms shall have the meanings set forth below:

+(i) "NHL" and "SUBSIDIARY" shall include any entity which is, in whole or in part, a predecessor of NHL or any of its Subsidiaries.

+(ii) "NHL ENVIRONMENTAL LIABILITIES" means any and all liabilities of or relating to NHL and any of its Subsidiaries, whether vested or unvested, contingent or fixed, actual or potential, known or unknown, which (A) arise under or relate to matters covered by Environmental Laws and (B) arose from actions occurring or conditions existing on or prior to the Effective Time.

+(e) For purposes of this Section 3.18 and Section 4.16, the following terms shall have the meanings set forth below: